-The role of the Curriculum Lead; in conjunction with Subject Coordinators:
+The role of the HT, Senior teacher and Governors; in conjunction with Subject Leads:

-The school has a Curriculum Lead who liaises with staff to lead the curriculum and subject areas.
-It is the subject coordinators' responsibility to keep up to date with developments in their subject, at both national and local level.
-They review the way the subject is taught in the school and plan for improvement.
-This development planning links to whole-school objectives.
-Each subject coordinator reviews the curriculum plans for their subject, ensures that there is full coverage of the National Curriculum and that progression is planned into schemes of work.
-They ensure that the necessary resources are made available for teaching of their subject.
-The Curriculum Lead and subject coordinators gather evidence and monitor standards in the subject.
+The school staff liaise together and all contribute to leading the curriculum across the school.
+There are defined subject leads.
+It is the subject leaders' responsibility to keep up to date with developments in their subject, at both national and local level.
+They review and monitor the way the subject is taught in the school and plan for improvement and development.
+Subject improvement plans link to whole-school objectives.
+Each subject leader reviews the curriculum plans for their subject, ensures that there is full coverage of the National Curriculum and that progression is planned into schemes of work.
+These plans are sequential and build on prior knowledge and skills.
+They also build on what is needed to be taught next.
+Leads ensure that the necessary resources are made available for the teaching of their subject.
+They also support other staff and provide CPD for colleagues.
+The HT, Governors and Senior teacher, along with the subject leads, gather evidence and monitor standards in the subject.